Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/data-model-analytics-service.md

 ##Entities

 >[!NOTE]
->Entity sets are described in OData metadata, and vary by VSTS project.
+>Entity sets are described in OData metadata, and vary by project.
 A complete list of entity sets, entity types, and properties can be discovered by requesting the OData metadata for your project: ```https://{OrganizationName}.analytics.visualstudio.com/{project}/_odata/{version}/$metadata```

 The data model contains the following entity sets: